< class="qld__page-alerts--heading qld__display-lg">Under review

 • qld__icon--size: this class determines the size of the icon.
 Replace size with one of the following: sx, s, m, l, xl, xxl.

-Inside the SVG element, add a title that describes the icon.
-This is important for accessibility.
+Inside the SVG element, add role="img" and an aria-label that describes the icons function.
+This is important for accessibility, however it should only be added if:

 Step 4: use element to reference icon